-- 7.0 Retention of Records The subrecipient shall maintain all records and documents for a minimum of five (5) years from the date of the final financial statement and be available for audit and public disclosure upon request of duly authorized persons.
-The subrecipient shall comply with State of Florida General Records Schedule GS1-SL for State and Local Government Agencies: http://dos.myflorida.com/media/693574/general-records-schedulegs01-sl.pdf. - Disputes and Appeals The Department shall 8.0 make its decision in writing when responding to any disputes, disagreements, or questions of fact arising under this agreement and shall distribute its response to all concerned parties.
+- 8.0 Disputes and Appeals The Department shall make its decision in writing when responding to any disputes, disagreements, or questions of fact arising under this agreement and shall distribute its response to all concerned parties.
 The subrecipient shall proceed diligently with the performance of this agreement according to the Department's decision.
 If the subrecipient appeals the Department's decision, the appeal also shall be made in writing within twenty-one (21) calendar days to the Department's clerk (agency clerk).
 The subrecipient's right to appeal the Department's decision is contained in § 120, F.S., and in procedures set forth in Rule 28-106.104, Florida Administrative Code.
-Failure to appeal within this time frame constitutes a waiver of proceedings under Chapter 120, F.S. - 9.0 Failure to Address Audit Issues - The subrecipient understands and agrees that FDLE's OCJG may withhold award funds, or may impose award conditions or other related requirements, if (as determined by OCJG) the subrecipient does satisfactorily and promptly not address outstanding issues from audits required by the 2 C.F.R. § 200 Uniform Requirements (or by the terms of this award), or other outstanding issues that arise in connection with audits, investigations, or reviews. - 10.0 Single Annual Audit Subrecipients that expend \$750,000 or more in a year in federal awards shall have a single audit or program-specific audit conducted for that year.
-The audit shall be performed in accordance with the OMB 2 C.F.R. § 200 Subpart F - Audit Requirements and other applicable federal law.
+Failure to appeal within this time frame constitutes a waiver of proceedings under Chapter 120, F.S. - 9.0 Failure to Address Audit Issues The subrecipient understands and agrees that FDLE's OCJG may withhold award funds, or may impose award conditions or other related requirements, if (as determined by OCJG) the subrecipient does not satisfactorily and promptly address outstanding issues from audits required by the 2 C.F.R. § 200 Uniform Requirements (or by the terms of this award), or other outstanding issues that arise in connection with audits, investigations, or reviews. - 10.0 Single Annual Audit Subrecipients that expend \$750,000 or more in a year in federal awards shall have a single audit or program-specific audit conducted for that year.
+The audit shall be performed in accordance with the OMB 2 C.F.R. § 200 Subpart F Audit Requirements and other applicable federal law.
 The contract for this agreement shall be identified in the Schedule of Federal Financial Assistance in the subject audit.
 The contract shall be identified as federal funds passed through the Florida Department of Law Enforcement and include the contract number, CFDA number, award amount, contract period, funds received and disbursed.
 When applicable, the subrecipient shall submit an annual financial audit that meets the requirements of 2 C.F.R. § 200 Subpart F, "Audit Requirements" s.
-215.97, F.S., "Florida Single Audit Act" and Rules of the Auditor General, Chapter 10.550, and Chapter

-10.650, "Local Governmental Entity Audits" and "Florida Single Audit Act Audits Nonprofit and For-Profit Organizations."
+215.97, F.S., "Florida Single Audit Act" and Rules of the Auditor General, Chapter 10.550, and Chapter 10.650, "Local Governmental Entity Audits" and "Florida Single Audit Act Audits Nonprofit and For-Profit Organizations."